UNMC_Acronym_Vert_sm_4c

 Stroke

-The stroke team consists of a senior resident, an attending physician, a PGY-2 neurology resident, and a PGY-1 level resident from neurology, neurosurgery, internal medicine or PM&R programs.
+The stroke team consists of a senior resident, an attending physician, 2 PGY-2 neurology residents, and a PGY-1 level resident from neurology, neurosurgery, internal medicine or PM&R programs.
 The nurse practitioner on the team follows patients and assists with coordinating discharge planning and assuring that stroke core measures are properly documented.
-Rounds typically take place at 0900 in either room 6819 in the Clarkson Tower or in the clerkship workroom.
+Rounds typically take place at 0900 in the clerkship workroom.

 Night Float

-Night coverage is provided for the general neurology, epilepsy monitoring unit and stroke neurology services by a designated night float resident.
+Night coverage is provided for the general neurology, stroke neurology, neurocritical care consults, and epilepsy monitoring unit services by a designated night float resident.
+Night float resident is also expected to see new consultations from the ER and other inpatient services.
 The night float resident arrives to take check-out from the day team at 5 p.m. and provides check-out to the day team at 7 a.m. from Sunday evening to Friday morning.
 Night coverage on Friday and Saturday night is provided a weekend night float resident from 5 p.m.-7 a.m. both nights.
-Night float is only provided by PGY-2 and above residents.
+Night float is only provided by PGY-2 and above residents, starting in the second half of PGY-2.
 There is an average of 4 weeks of night float per resident per year.

 Epilepsy Monitoring Unit (EMU)